aragilar/dnd-flask/data/documentation/combat.md

 When a creature can't see you, you have advantage on attack rolls against it.

-If you are hidden - both unseen and unheard - when you make an attack, you give away your location when the attack hits or misses.
+If you are hidden---both unseen and unheard---when you make an attack, you give away your location when the attack hits or misses.

 ### Ranged Attacks